evertonrbraga/participant-list/README.md

-# Participant registration App 📋
+# Participant list App 📋

 ## Built in React Native using Expo 📱